 If your igniter/hot rod is damaged or broken it does not affect the auger it will continue to push the pellets into the burning vessel, but a damaged or broken igniter/hot rod will be unable to ignite the pellets.

-The coming 3-10 year limited warranty is a good thing for those investing in the Traeger Grill.
+Traeger grills come with a limited warranty of 3 to 10 years, which is a good thing for those investing in this brand.
 The bad news for the ignitor/hot rod warranty is just 1 year.

 If you are thinking that you will solve this problem on your own then let me tell you that it is very easy and you will need to buy a high-quality igniter/hot rod.
 If you are completely clueless then this process will take 15-30 minutes.
 Also, read Best Pellet Grills Under 500